Ronald C. White

-Ronald Cedric "Ron" White, Jr. (born May 22, 1939) is an American historian, author, and lecturer.
-He has written bestselling and award-winning biographies and books on Abraham Lincoln and Ulysses S. Grant.
+Ronald Cedric "Ron" White Jr. (born May 22, 1939) is an American historian, author, and lecturer.
+He has written bestselling and award-winning biographies of Abraham Lincoln and Ulysses S. Grant, as well as three other books on Lincoln and a biography of Joshua Chamberlain.
 He is a senior fellow at the Trinity Forum.

 Education

 Born on May 22, 1939, in Minneapolis, Minnesota, White is the son of Ronald C. and Evelyn Pearson White.
 He was educated at Lincoln Elementary School in Salinas, California; R. D. White Elementary School, and Woodrow Wilson Junior High School.
 White graduated from Glendale High School in Glendale, California, in 1957.

 With an interest in both speech and journalism, White enrolled in Northwestern University in 1957.
 He transferred to UCLA in 1958, where he majored in American history.
 He graduated with a BA with honors in 1961.

 White entered Princeton Theological Seminary in 1961 and graduated with an MDiv degree in 1964, winning the Seminary Prize in History.

 From 1964 through 1968, while serving as a minister of the First Presbyterian Church in Colorado Springs, Colorado, White taught in the history department at Colorado College.
 In 1966–67 he served as a World Council of Churches Scholar in England, studying English church history at Lincoln Theological College in Lincoln, England.
 Returning to Colorado Springs, he became the founding director of the Martin Luther King Jr. Education Fund, created in April 1968 in response to the assassination of King.

 Accepted into the Ph.D. program at Princeton University in 1968, White studied both in the religion department with professors John F. Wilson and Horton Davies, and in the history department with James M. McPherson and Arthur S. Link.
 Under their mentorship, he wrote a Ph.D. dissertation, "The Social Gospel and the Negro in the Progressive Era, 1890–1920."
 He received a Ph.D. from Princeton in 1972.

 White taught at Rider College from 1972 to 1974 and at Whitworth College from 1974 to 1981.
 In 1975 he co-authored with C. Howard Hopkins The Social Gospel: Religion and Reform in Changing America.
-This book, still in print, pushed the boundaries chronologically and topically of the traditional interpretation of the Social Gospel to include African-Americans, Jews, women, and the South.
+This book, still in print, pushed the boundaries chronologically and topically of the traditional interpretation of the Social Gospel to include African Americans, Jews, women, and the South.

 White served as director of continuing education and taught church history at Princeton Theological Seminary from 1981 to 1988.
 In 1984 he offered the Walter Rauschenbusch Lectures at Colgate-Rochester Seminary.
 An expanded version of the lectures was published in 1990 as Liberty and Justice for All: Racial Reform and the Social Gospel.

 Books

-White published two monographs: The Social Gospel: Religion and Reform in Changing America (Harpercollins, 1976); and Liberty and Justice for All: Racial Reform and the Social Gospel (Temple University Press, 1990).
+White published two monographs: The Social Gospel: Religion and Reform in Changing America (HarperCollins, 1976) and Liberty and Justice for All: Racial Reform and the Social Gospel (Temple University Press, 1990).